mike8385/BluetoothtestCS491/README.md

   - Click on **Add package by name**
   - Type in **com.unity.xr.hands** and install the package
   - After installing the package, click on samples, and import the **HandVisualizer** asset

+- Enable Hand Tracking in the Game
+  - Click on Edit, then Project Settings
+  - Click on XR Plug-in Management, click on the Android tab and make sure that the OpenXR check box is checked
+  - Then Click on OpenXR and then click on the Android tab
+  - Check the Hand Tracking Subsystem and Meta Quest Support checkboxes
+  - Then click the plus button and add the Hand Interaction Profile, Meta Quest Touch Pro Controller Profile, and Meta Quest Touch Plus Controller Profile
+  - Close out of the window

 - Make sure the TextMesh Pro is downloaded (If you want to set up an output textbox of data)
   - Same as installing XR Plugin Management, but download TextMesh Pro instead